Learn The Caribbean Flags (Updated 2026)

 Distinctive features of Caribbean flags

-The Caribbean has one of the widest mixes of flag styles in the world.
-Some are bold and modern, while others still carry symbols of colonial ties.
+The Caribbean has one of the most diverse mixes of flag styles in the world.

 Colonial heritage

-A number of territories, like the Cayman Islands and Turks and Caicos, use the British Blue Ensign with the Union Jack.
-These flags often include local emblems or coats of arms to represent island identity.
+A number of territories, like the Cayman Islands and Turks and Caicos Islands, use the British Blue Ensign with the Union Jack.

 Bold national symbols